dwwoelfel/immutant-test/README.md

 In Safari, browse to [http://localhost:23142/](http://localhost:23142/) and refresh a few times.
 You'll see a table of the connections, which should refresh whenever the connections change.

-Notice that the channels closes, but the on-close and on-error handlers aren't fired.
+Notice that the channels close, but the on-close an on-error handlers aren't fired.

 You may have to force-quit Safari to get the desired effect.